jasongaylord/JasonGaylord.com/_posts/2008/10/2008-10-23-quake-ported-to-silverlight-seriously.md

 bitly: https://bit.ly/2zmFKnQ
 ---

 How cool is this?
-One of my good friends, Aaron Seet, just posted a message to one of the email lists that I’m on with the following link: http://channel9.msdn.com/shows/Continuum/QuakeLightPreview/ Yes.
+One of my good friends, Aaron Seet, just posted a message to one of the email lists that I'm on with the following link: http://channel9.msdn.com/shows/Continuum/QuakeLightPreview/ Yes.
 Quake is being ported to a Silverlight game.
 I...

 {% include warning-notice.html %}
 Unfortunately, the complete post has not been captured so only a fragment is present.